 A variety of different relaxation techniques can help you bring your nervous system back into balance by producing the relaxation response.
 The relaxation response is not lying on the couch or sleeping but a mentally active process that leaves the body relaxed, calm, and focused.

-Learning the basics of these relaxation techniques isn’t difficult, but it does take practice.
+Learning the basics of relaxation techniques isn’t difficult, but it does take practice.
 Most stress experts recommend setting aside at least 10 to 20 minutes a day for your relaxation practice.
 If you’d like to get even more stress relief, aim for 30 minutes to an hour.
 If that sounds like a daunting commitment, remember that many of these techniques can be incorporated into your existing daily schedule—practiced at your desk over lunch or on the bus during your morning commute.

 Finding the relaxation technique that’s best for you

 There is no single relaxation technique that is best for everyone.
-When choosing a relaxation technique, consider your specific needs, preferences, fitness level, and the way you tend to react to stress.
+When choosing a relaxation technique, consider your specific needs, preferences, fitness, and the way you tend to react to stress.
 The right relaxation technique is the one that resonates with you, fits your lifestyle, and is able to focus your mind and interrupt your everyday thoughts in order to elicit the relaxation response.
 In many cases, you may find that alternating or combining different techniques will keep you motivated and provide you with the best results.

 How you react to stress may influence the relaxation technique that works best for you: